Autónoma Academy

 • International Relations of Latin America in the 21st Century.
 Latin America and the USA.
 Latin America and the European Union.
 Latin America and China, Latin America and Portugal.

-GUEST SPEAKERS
+INVITED SPEAKERS

 Pedro Seabra (IDN and CEI-ISCTE)